elibroftw/blog.elijahlopez.ca/content/posts/economic-analysis-of-crypto-currency.md

   - Weak Subjectivity: How does a node know which node is the correct hash?
     - The attack is owning 51% of nodes, which is just as easy to do by a state actor as doubling the Monero hash rate
     - The attack will be thwarted because even Monero at one point had one pool responsible for 50%+ which was subsequently reduced
+      - Personally there is a big risk in PoS regarding weak subjectivity because with PoW 50% attack, the bad actor has to use a boatload of compute and resources, whereas for weak subjectivity, the bad actor can scale the attack over time with minimal resources.
+It is easier to setup a node than it is to mine.

 ## Fiat Banking System Versus Crypto Monetary System